 We do it whenever we want a change of clothes.
 Wardrobe decisions – over what to buy, wear, dump – may be an abundant joy for some, but an absolute chore for others.
 Whether you like it or not, it is a necessary part of everyday life.
+We have to dress for success, in smart casual.
 We rarely want to turn up anywhere in public in our birthday suits!

 Do you find your everyday life not worth thinking about?
 Want to think again?
 Society judges you for what you study, where you work, and how much you earn.
 You judge society for its biased media, cut-throat politics, and misshaped environment.
 You find refuge in music, the arts, travel, and hopefully, healthy relationships.
 Divide them if you must, but wherever you go, and whatever you do, everything belongs to your everyday reality.

 You may think you understand reality – it’s common sense, right? – but the world you see is invisibly tinted by society.
 No one is exempt.
 To perceive the world as it is, we need a healthy body and an engaged mind.
 Only with both can we grow the heart to work at finding a fit for life’s functions.
 Only then can you move on from who you are, to discover who you can become.

 What can I give you here?
 Simply put, a change of clothes.
 I will not tell you what to buy, wear, or dump.
 But I can open your eyes to the range of options available, if you are willing to open your ears.
 I will be writing more posts with polls, so that you can spend some time listening to yourself.
 Start dressing for success: